Rockypocky77/ChancifySATPrep/sat16.md

 The passage primarily focuses on

-A) an art teacher criticizing a student's sketch and providing negative feedback.
+A) an educator providing critical assessment of a student's artistic work and delivering feedback that highlights deficiencies or areas needing improvement.

-B) a student deciding whether to share a personal design for a school mural.
+B) a student's internal deliberation about whether to reveal and submit a personal creative design concept for consideration as a school-wide mural project.

-C) a principal choosing the school's new mascot and symbol selection.
+C) an administrator's process of selecting an official school symbol and mascot to represent the institution's identity and values.

-D) a debate about repainting the school gym and renovation discussions.
+D) a discussion or disagreement about whether to renovate and repaint the school gymnasium, involving considerations of aesthetics and facility improvements.

 Which choice provides the best evidence for the answer to the previous question?